ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 - `RequestTTY`: Set to `no` as no shell is needed.
 - `SessionType`: Set to `none` since no commands are executed on the Git hosting provider.

-## Add your key to the Git Hosting Provider
+## Add Your Key to the Git Hosting Provider
 The general flow is:

 {{% steps %}}